ampproject/amphtml/ads/whopainfeed.md

 ## Configuration

-For details on the configuration, please contact Whopa Team.\
+For details on the configuration, please contact Whopa Team support@whopa.net \
 These configurations are relevant for both `<amp-ad />` and `<amp-embed />`.

 ### Required parameters